Matt Platts

 One outstanding annoyance is that I sped pacman up upon eating a pill rather than slowing the ghosts, this needs to be played with.

-The original has been archived as pacman-1999 on github.
+For now, the original has been archived as pacman-1999 on github.
 Version 2.0 is now there as pacman-2016.
 Version 3.0 is being contemplated, starting with a huge amount of code tidying up in order to make new ideas easy to drop in and try.

 With the original 80s computer expreriments some 16 years before the first javascript version, maybe it'll take another 16 years.
 Once again, I need to get back to some paid work..